Staying Focused During Home Practice

 Clocks: Ticking clocks can throw off a students rhythm!
 Make sure only digital clocks are in the practice room.

 Noise from others: White noise can sometimes be helpful when practicing, but sudden loud noises will always be distracting.
-Designate quiet times and avoid interjecting during lessons or focused practice time.
+Designate quiet times and avoid interjecting during piano lessons or focused practice time.

 Windows: As pleasant as your view can be, scenery and passerby can be distracting.
 Direct sunlight and fluctuations in temperature from being near a window can also damage pianos.
 Place the keyboard on a wall that doesn’t face a window.